Data Protection Policy

 If you are an employee or candidate

-When you apply for a position with us, we collect the information you provide to us with your resume.
-In addition, we may be collecting additional information through your references.
-We use this information to evaluate candidates to fill a position with us or other company in our economic group.
-If not hired, the information is kept for a certain time and will then be deleted.
-If hired, your information will be part of our employee database, for which we may request and store additional information, to develop the employment relationship.
+When you apply for a position with us, we collect the information that you provide us with your resume.
+In addition, we may be collecting further information, for example through forms, interviews, or your references.
+We use this information to evaluate candidates to fill a position with us or another company part of our economic group.
+If you are not hired, we keep your data for a period of 12 months and then delete it.
+If hired, your information will be part of our employee database and your personnel file, for which we may request and store additional information, to develop the employment relationship.
+Once the employment relationship has ended, we keep your data in accordance with the special applicable laws, such as Law 51 of 2005, which reforms the Organic Law of the Social Security Fund and dictates other provisions, in which a record keeping time of 20 years is defined for the prescription of contributions, so the relevant information will be kept for at least 20 years after terminating the employment relationship.

 HOW WE SHARE OR TRANSFER YOUR INFORMATION